 - 5 To turn on TCP/IP header compression, set Framed-Compression=Van-Jacobson-TCP-IP.
 This setting applies only to packets in TCP applications, such as Telnet, and turns on header compression for both sides of the link.
 Turning on header compression is most effective in reducing overhead when the data portion of the packet is small. - 6 Configure the bridging setup in the MAX for the WAN connection.
-For details, see Chapter 6, "Setting Up Routing and Bridging Links" in this guide, and the relevant chapters of the MAX ISP and Telecommuting Configuration Guide.
+For details, see Chapter 6, "Setting Up Routing and Bridging Links" in this guide, and the relevant chapters of the MAX Network Configuration Guide for your MAX.